vezeli/cit/README.md

 - `AssetPriceCurrency`: A string with the currency symbol used for pricing the Asset (e.g., USD).

-- `Currency`: A string representing the domestic currency symbol in which the taxes are paid (e.g., SEK).
-Note that it can be the same as `AssetPriceCurrency`.

 - `Transactions`: A nested container that stores a list of dictionaries with details about the transactions.